bubbajoe/bubbajoe.dev/md/projects/dgate.md

 ### Why not just use Kong?

 While Kong is, hands down, one of the best API Gateways out there, it is not without its flaws.
 Kong is built in Lua (plugins too), which is a great language, but it is not as popular as JavaScript or TypeScript.
-This means that it is harder to find developers who are familiar with Lua, and more importantly who are willing to write modules in Lua.
-Plugins are are not dynamic, so this means it will require a restart, which may be a big issue depending on your setup and also if you want to rollback quickly.
+This means that it is harder to find developers who are familiar with Lua, and more importantly, who are willing to write modules in Lua.
+Plugins cannot be dynamically loaded, meaning it will require a restart, which can be a hassle depending on your setup and uptime requirements, not to mention rollbacks.
 Additionally, deploying Kong can be complex, as you may need a database depending on what features you want to use.

 TLDR: lua sucks (unpopular), complex deployment, restart to update plugins, enterprise paywall features and overall, not so flexible.